 The AGC Education and Research Foundation gives two prestigious awards annually, one to an educator who exemplifies excellence in the field of construction education, and the other to a senior-level student who submits the winning essay in the James L. Allhands Essay Competition.

 James L. Allhands Student Essay Competition

 The James L. Allhands award recognizes a student essay on a specific topic that is deemed to be beneficial to the advancement of technological, educational, or vocational expertise in the construction industry.
+Apply now!

 The Foundation is in its fifth year of an exciting ongoing initiative which creates a partnership among the Foundation, an AGC contractor, and an educational institution to provide an engaging summer internship experience for a faculty member on a construction project.
 The overall goal of the internship is to provide educators with jobsite field experience in order to provide this firsthand knowledge to their students.
 More information regarding the industry residency program can be found on this page.

 The Foundation has commissioned a few new case studies, and is in the process of securing future studies.
 For information on past case studies, and on what is to come, please check our Research Initiatives.